fuzzylogicxx/fuzzylogic/posts/my-git-cheatsheet.md

 git add README.md
 git commit -m "first commit"

-# when ready, go to Github and create empty repo.
+# go to Github and create an empty repo, if you haven’t already.
 # then add as a remote
-git remote add origin https://github.com/fuzzylogicxx/myproject.git
+git remote add origin https://github.com/mygitusername/myproject.git

 # push up, passing -u to set the remote branch as the default upstream branch our local branch will track
 # this saves typing out ‘origin master’ repeatedly in future.